ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] reformat the background to be better!
 [ ] add buttions for scroll of queens
 [ ] navbar not staying at top
+[ ] error when autopopulate starts, still getting errors but wont time out [ ] change bootstrap based on various size windows
+[ ] test out on mobile phone
+[ ] back to top does not work

 // stretch features
 [ ] advanced form validation